aayushsenapati/thread-generics/README.md

 ## Usage

+Refer to `main.cpp` to see the API in action.

 ### Thread Pool

 To use the thread pool, create an instance of the `ThreadPool` class with the desired number of threads.
 Then, enqueue tasks using the `enqueue` method, which takes a function and its arguments.
 The thread pool will execute these tasks in parallel using its worker threads.